RogueCode007/weatherapp/README.md

 # weatherapp
-A vue app using opeanweather AP
+A vue app using opeanweather API to display realtime weather forecast data based on user location